IrisLiu-00/dndnotes/_notes/Campaign/Campaign Bible.md

 - Empire began in a political wedding between the orc + human leaders of the area > current half orc royal bloodline
 - Once a sprawling empire that controlled most of the map - has declined in the past 100 years, now mostly in the highlands.
 Coastline remains fragmented in city states in the wake.
 - some sort of worship tied to the whales idk, circle of life
+	- sky whales: lightweight transparent ochre marbled bones, like amber. a valued substance, esp in architecture

 ## Candlekeep